 Olympia's Urban Design Vision and Strategy of 1991 identified the design and architectural preferences of community residents.
 Theis preferences indicated at that time stillstudy continues to provide guidance for this Comprehensive Plan and future development.
-It Through subarea planning, Comprehensive Plan updates and amendments, and other similar actions, the community has identified the types of development that community members they feel are appropriate and inappropriate for our community.
-Study participants Community members have shown that they particularly valued Olympia's waterfront, downtown, the Capitol Campus, the older neighborhoods, and views of the Olympic Mountains and the Black Hills.
-They favored streets that provide an attractive, safe, and inviting place for walking, rolling, or biking. pedestrians, as well as provide for efficient traffic flow.
-Specifically, they liked Also important to the community are the portions of downtown where buildings form a continuous edge along the street, where it is interesting to walk or roll, and where awnings protect people from the rain.
+It identified the types of development that community members feel are appropriate and inappropriate for our community.
+Study participants particularly valued Olympia's waterfront, downtown, the Capitol Campus, the older neighborhoods, and views of the Olympic Mountains and the Black Hills.
+They favored streets that provide an attractive, safe, and inviting place for pedestrians, as well as provide for efficient traffic flow.
+Specifically, they liked the portions of downtown where buildings form a continuous edge along the street, where it is interesting to walk, and where awnings protect people from the rain.

 Much of our community is already built.
 Many of our neighborhoods are more than 50 years old and our downtown is older still.
 These neighborhoods provide a 'sense of place' and character of Olympia.
 To preserve this character, new buildings incorporated into the existing fabric must reflect both their own time-period and what's come before.
 We will acknowledge the importance of historic preservation by protecting buildings and districts and celebrating the people and events that shaped our community.
-We will conserve natural resources by keeping historic buildings properly maintained and in continuous use, thereby avoiding decay and demolition which would waste the resources used to create these structures.
+We will conserve natural resources by keeping historic buildings properly maintained and in continuous use, thereby avoiding decay and demolition which would waste resources used to create these structures.